JasonLocklin/Dissertation/VWM/Results.md

 ### Visual Working Memory

-#### Single Target Condition
+#### Single Square Condition

-The single target condition of the VWM task was analyzed separately as it represents an arguably distinct challenge to participants, and the outcome variables are different (i.e., it lacks a $P_{NT}$ measure) when compared with the two and three target conditions.
-Unlike those conditions, the single target does not require the participant to encode spatial location, or any binding of colour and spatial location.
-It is more purely a measure of the person's ability to precisely encode and recall a target colour.
+The single square condition of the VWM task was analyzed separately as it represents an arguably distinct challenge to participants, and the outcome variables are different (i.e., it lacks a $P_{NT}$ measure) when compared with trials that contain non-target distractors.
+It does not require the participant to encode spatial location, or any binding of colour and spatial location, so it is more purely a measure of the person's ability to precisely encode and recall a target colour.

-[Response Precision] Response precision for the single target condition was compared between the three groups using a one-way ANOVA (figure \ref{fig_VWM_Precision}).
+[Response Precision] Response precision for the single square condition was compared between the three groups using a one-way ANOVA (figure \ref{fig_VWM_Precision}).
 There were no significant differences between the group means, despite an apparent advantage